Will 2022 be the Year Cyclists Can Easily Buy Bicycles & Parts Again?

 Keep Your New Bike Safe with Specialist Bicycle Insurance

 There’s nothing better than new bike day (even if it’s just new to you) - and nothing dulls the magic faster than getting your bicycle stolen.
-On average 188,500 bicycles are stolen each year in the US, and those are just the ones that are reported to the police.
+On average 113,000 bicycles are stolen each year in the UK, and thieves are becoming more brazen.

 While your homeowners or renters insurance may provide coverage for your bicycle,the coverage is likely to be partial and may not insure you for many common scenarios unique to cycling.

-With a specialist bicycle insurance policy from Sundays Insurance, your bicycle will be covered for accidental damage, theft from & away from home, theft/damage in-transit while travelling domestically, along with optional coverage for racing & events and worldwide travel.
+With a specialist bicycle insurance policy from Sundays, your bicycle will be covered for accidental damage, theft from & away from home, theft/damage in-transit while travelling domestically, along with optional coverage for racing & events and worldwide travel.